 Nutrition Facts Labeling

-Most consumers nowadays know what a nutrition facts label looks like but it wasn’t that long ago when the Nutrition Facts table wasn’t required to appear on packaged food.
+Most consumers nowadays know what nutrition labels look like but it wasn’t that long ago when the Nutrition Facts table wasn’t required to appear on packaged food.
 There’s a lot of information available on what packaged food companies need to do to comply with the Food and Drug Administration’s (FDA) regulations – but understanding it is a different matter.
 Consolidated Label has over 30 years of experience printing nutrition labels for food products, and we’ve built our processes to meet the FDA and other standards for quality.

 History Behind the Nutrition Facts